Cosas1008/LeetCode/Practice/Graph/README.md

 - [x] 778 Swim in Rising Water
 - [x] 787 Cheapest Flight Within K Step
 - [x] 827 Making A Large Island ( I think this is the easy one with some technique)
+- [ ] 1761 Minimum Degree of a Connected Trio in a Graph